 Once you have their attention, you need to generate interest in what you’re offering.
 This can be done by providing additional information about your product or service and highlighting its benefits.

-The next step is to build desire for your offering.
+The next step is to build a desire for your offering.
 This can be accomplished by showcasing customer testimonials or creating a sense of urgency.

 Finally, you need to encourage your reader to take action.
-This can be done by providing a clear call-to-action or an irresistible offer.
+This can be done by providing a clear call to action or an irresistible offer.
 By following the AIDA methodology, you can craft copy that is both effective and persuasive.

 Attention: Do you want to be a great marketer?